Regimental sergeant major: Canada

 In the Canadian Forces, the appointment of regimental sergeant major is normally held by an army chief warrant officer.
 Due to the integrated nature of the Canadian Forces, however, it is not impossible for an air force chief warrant officer or a naval chief petty officer 1st class to rise to that post, especially in units with a high number of support trades personnel; examples might include a Royal Canadian Logistics Service CPO1 being appointed RSM of a service battalion, or an air force Communications and Electronics Branch CWO appointed to the position in a communication regiment.

 RSMs are generally address as "RSM" or "Mr" or "Ms" by officers, and as "Sir" or "Ma'am" by subordinates (which applies only to regimental sergeant majors who are army or air force CWOs; naval CPO1s are universally addressed as "Chief", regardless of any appointments held).

+Nigeria

+In the Nigerian Army, the appointment of RSM is usually held by a master warrant officer.
+The RSM, during any visit from a general officer, marches slowly in front of the military procession with a brightly coloured and decorated wooden stick.

 Singapore

 Like most Commonwealth forces, the RSM in the Singapore Armed Forces is usually the most senior warrant officer in the unit.
 Depending on the size of the unit, RSMs can be third, second, first, master, or senior warrant officers.